 Every community association has three functions – to serve as a business, a government and a community.
-Community associations are generally nonprofit corporations, functioning in many ways as businesses with revenues (association dues, clubhouse rentals, revenues from golf course or restaurant, etc.) and expenses.
+Community associations are generally nonprofit corporations, functioning in many ways as businesses with revenues (association dues, clubhouse rentals, revenues from golf courses or restaurants, etc.) and expenses.

 As a business, the board needs a business plan for the maintenance of the Association assets.
 Which assets or parts thereof (i.e. partial pavement replacements, phasing roofing replacements) will require repair or replacement, when, and at what cost?
 These are the most important questions one must ask in determining a forecast of future capital projects.
 When managing the contributions (assessments) of hundreds of homeowners, it is essential to provide as accurate a forecast as possible.

 As a result of conducting hundreds, if not thousands of reserve studies, professional firms have the expertise to apply engineering success stories from other associations to determine the most reasonable reserve budget that is consistent with the board’s objectives.
 The benefit to homeowners is that present and future owners are treated fairly and equitably.
 As an example, special assessments are typically conducted because those who lived in the community previously did not pay their fair share and as a result, current owners have to pay extra.

 A professional reserve study is a continuous ‘blueprint’ for the future.
 Board members frequently change.
 While future board members may not understand the logic or reasoning behind prior decisions that were based on internally conducted reserve studies because the author(s) are no longer around, a professional reserve study firm will be available to discuss their reserve study, the methodology used, and considerations that went into the analysis years after it was conducted.
 Also, the independent reserve study provider can help future boards with periodic updates to the original reserve study to ensure the association remains on track.